DonnovanJiles70122/MERN-E-Commerce/README.md

 The technology stack used in this project includes React.js for front-end development, MongoDB for data storage, Express.js for building the API, and Node.js for server-side execution.
 By leveraging these technologies, we have created a robust and scalable e-commerce platform that offers essential features while providing a seamless user experience.

-Feel free to explore the codebase and contribute
+Feel free to explore the codebase and contribute to the development of this project!